In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - 6 or 7 sprigs fresh cilantro

-- Sun Basket hoisin (pumpkin puree - prunes - coconut aminos - almond butter - molasses - sesame oil - coconut vinegar - granulated garlic - salt)
+- Sun Basket hoisin (almond butter - coconut aminos - pumpkin puree - prunes - molasses - coconut vinegar - toasted sesame oil - salt - granulated garlic)

 - *Not paleo; omit for a paleo-strict version.

-According to food historian Carolyn Phillips, this dish is beloved throughout northern China, where it is known by many names, including muxi rou, which means “osmanthus blossom pork.”
+According to food historian Carolyn Phillips, this dish is beloved throughout northern China, where it goes by many names, including muxi rou, which means “osmanthus blossom pork.”
 It became known as “mu shu pork” only after becoming popular in the West.

 Brown the pork

 - Cut a small corner from the pork packaging and drain off any excess liquid.
-Transfer to a plate and pat dry with a paper towel.
+Transfer to a plate; pat dry with a paper towel.
 Season generously with salt and pepper.